peerreynders/solid-start-notes-basic/README.md

 }
 ```

 From a rendering perspective `BriefList` simply creates an unordered list of `Brief`s.
+The brief excerpt (summary) is stored with the associated note; even though it could be derived on each render, generating it only whenever the note is saved reduces the rendering overhead.
 The store accessed through the `briefs` accessor drives the the updates:

 ```TypeScript
 // file: src/components/brief-list.tsx